HeinrichHartmann/HeinrichHartmann.github.io/_drafts/2018-02-05-Why-Data-Science.md

   - Grasp how the high level description is reflected in the formulas
   - Incorporate new ideas and simplify or extend the given model This is *really* hard for CS master students.
-  Developers often have very shallow knowlege of mathematics for them ML papers are largely impenetrable.
+  Those often have very shallow knowlege of mathematics for them ML papers are largely impenetrable.

-  S

 * The industry is deeply confused.
-  - I'll defined field
+  - Ill defined field
-  - Lot's Marketing BullShit from vendors
+  - Lot's of marketing bullshit from vendors
-  - Unrealistic expectations
+  - Unrealistic expectations by management
-  - No esablished standards.
+  - No established standards.
-  - Questionable Hireing practices "The bar is 'have read a paper'"

 ## Advice